 With an ambitious expanded vision, Détroit is the New Black moved to Woodward Ave in 2016, providing the concept & the brands within it a space to gain exposure, build community & help rebuild the downtown retail corridor of Detroit.
 Community events & philanthropic partnerships served as the basis to build a following & offer the concept’s brands affordable retail space, priceless exposure & invaluable marketing.

-Since 2016, the Détroit is the New Black space has celebrated immense growth, undergone a flagship renovation & received city, regional & national recognition as the visionary platform it was once founded to become.
+Since 2016, the Détroit is the New Black space has celebrated immense growth, undergone a flagship renovation in 2019 & received city, regional & national recognition as the visionary platform it was once founded to become.